Blackboard Academic Suite

 Blended delivery means students spend a certain amount of time together on campus and the remainder of their time online.
 Blended courses are effective ways to optimize the use of time and resources.
 Students still experience high-quality learning in their classes and work together on campus but are able to complete coursework in a format that allows them flexibility.

-Online courses are exciting, engaging and cutting-edge.
+Online courses are exciting, engaging and interactive.
 Curriculum is delivered in a format that is engaging to the learner.
-Online learning experiences can include videos, podcasts, audio, flash games and online lectures.
-Students communicate through e-mail and Blackboard, submit and are assessed through Blackboard, and can work together in groups online.
-The curriculum/course materials for online courses are located in Blackboard so additional course materials or other textbooks are usually unnecessary.
+Online learning experiences can include videos, podcasts, audio, interactive games and online lectures.
+Students communicate through e-mail and the Blackboard course site to submit assignments for assessment and work together in groups online.

 If you would like to preview an online course, please register for the free Online Course Tutorial.